acorsinl/stark/README.md

 # stark

-Stark is a web content-filtering applications designed to run in devices with low resources such as the raspberry pi.
+Stark is a web content-filtering application designed to run in devices with low resources such as the raspberry pi.

 It is born as a pet project to smash golang for fun and profit.
 Also as a